w00jay/knopic/README.md

 ### Kubernetes Secret for drbd.io Repo Access

 Create a kubernetes secret to allow obtaining LINSTOR images from the drbd.io repo.
-Create a secret named `drbdcred` like this;
+Create a secret named `drbdiocred` like this;
 ```
-kubectl create secret docker-registry drbdcred --docker-server=drbd.io --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
+kubectl create secret docker-registry drbdiocred --docker-server=drbd.io --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
 ```

 ### Deploy Operator